ibm-cloud-architecture/refarch-kc/docs/analysis/readme.md

 ![ship-dom-evt3](./ship-dom-evt3.png)

 This section continues the event timelines with swim lanes relating to a specific container shipment and also to the movement of a ship potentially carrying hundreds of containers.

 It introduces two new critical events:

-* The Customs decision phase of event ends with a specific decision to clear a container for export or not, or possibly a request for additional inspecions or documents requiring more decision time
+1. The Customs decision phase of event ends with a specific decision to clear a container for export or not, or possibly a request for additional inspecions or documents requiring more decision time:

       * If the container is approved for export it can proceed to loading.
       * If additional time is required for the clearance process, the original booking and expected delivery date may need to be modified.
       * If export clearance is denied, then shipmen is cancelled and requesting parties notified.

-* Ship enters dock ready to start unloading and loading is a new critical event.
+1. Ship enters dock ready to start unloading and loading is a new critical event:
-  * Previous ship events in Event Timeline section 1 dealt with ship "booking" a load/unload timeslot at a dock in the source port
+      * Previous ship events in Event Timeline section 1 dealt with ship "booking" a load/unload timeslot at a dock in the source port.
-  * Also getting  national authority or Customs clearance to enter that jurisdiction
+      * Also getting  national authority or Customs clearance to enter that jurisdiction.
-  * Now on arrival at the source port anchorage area, the ship requests permission to moor at an available dock facility
+      * Now on arrival at the source port anchorage area, the ship requests permission to moor at an available dock facility.
-  * The critical event when a ship is cleared and moored at a dock hence ready to start unloading and loading containers is the start of the next event phase - container loading (and unloading)
+      * The critical event when a ship is cleared and moored at a dock hence ready to start unloading and loading containers is the start of the next event phase - container loading (and unloading).

 #### Container shipping event timeline section 4

 ![ship-dom-evt4](./ship-dom-evt4.png)